pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/21. Entitlements and permission sets/Entitlements and Permissions in AL.md

 >[!summary]
-When developing an app in AL for Dynamics 365 Business Central, you can handle entitlements and permission sets as objects, and you can extend existing permission sets.
+When developing an app in AL for Dynamics 365 [[Business Central]], you can handle entitlements and permission sets as objects, and you can extend existing permission sets.
 Object types include EntitlementObject, PermissionSet, and PermissionSetExtension.

 ### Definitions
 - **EntitlementObject**: Defines what objects a customer can use based on their license or role.